- News & Events

 Steps to Apply

 Step 1.
-Complete your University Application
+Complete your Application for Graduate Studies at SFU

 Upload all documents to the online application.
 We will not evaluate documents sent as email attachments before you apply.

 Fees are $90 for students with Canadian transcripts or $125 for students with international transcripts, payable by Credit Card only (MasterCard or Visa).

 Unofficial transcripts suffice for consideration of admission, but once an offer is made, we cannot admit you until an original official transcript arrives.